Jean28518/libre-workspace/docs/source/modules/addons.rst

 ---------------

 This file is a simple shell script which is executed when the administrator installs the service (or module) in the system configuration.
 It is automatically executed as root.
-Three variables are passed to the script:
+These variables are passed to the script:

 - $DOMAIN: The domain name of the service example: ``int.de``
 - $ADMIN_PASSWORD: The password of the administrator which is used for the ldap instance or the system user "systemv" which has also admin rights with sudo
 - $IP: The IP address of the server
 - $LDAP_DC: The domain component of the ldap instance
+- $LANGUAGE_CODE: The language code of the system.
+Like "de" or "en"

 It is a good practice to store the config of the service in the ``/root/[NAME]`` directory, for example the docker-compose.yml file.
 **The addon detection is based on the existence of this folder.** For example even patches are not run, if this folder ``/root/[NAME]`` does not exist.
 And it will be easier for system administrators to find the config of the service in the future.